arcadiapage/arcadiapage.github.io/_posts/2025-04-19-the-garden.md

 But it's been so long since I've read a novel, I didn't have a clue of what I would read.
 Besides, I enjoy graphic design.
 There's nothing wrong with brushing up on my craft while enjoying the breeze.

-I read a little bit, but I found myself getting distracted.
+I read a little bit, but then I found myself getting distracted.
 The occasional yellow and orange butterflies that flitted by were delightful.
 The buzzing bumblebees and wasps were a bit unnerving, but as long as they stayed industrious and far away from me, that was fine.

 And then I found myself reliving what felt like a memory.

 I wandered into a garden without meaning to.
 The sky was that quiet blue-gray of late afternoon, where time stretches like a lazy yawn.
-[I didn't remember how I got to that garden.
-I remembered no roads and no gate.](https://payhip.com/b/6DqyO)
+I didn't remember how I got there.
+I remembered no roads and no gate.

 And then I realized, this was no memory.